GitHubHelland/Udacity/WebServerProject/README.md

 ### Instructions
 ### Create and assign tagging policy
-A policy definition was created using two json files, taggingpolicy.json for the policy rules and parameters.json for the parameters.
+A policy definition was created using two json files, "taggingpolicy.json" for the policy rules and "parameters.json" for the parameters.
 The rules dictated that no new resource could be created if it did not have a tag.
 The definition was created using Azure CLI and the following command (first logging in using "az login"):

-az policy definition create –tagging-policy –rules taggingpolicy.json -params parameters.json
+"az policy definition create –tagging-policy –rules taggingpolicy.json -params parameters.json"

 The policy was then assigned via the portal using the name tagging-policy.
 Using the command "az policy assignment list" confirmed that the policy had been assigned.